Earthaven Experience Week

-Program cost is $725.
-This cost includes food for the entire program, camping, instruction, and all materials.
-Indoor lodging is available for an additional cost; please contact us for more information.
+Tuition for Earthaven Experience Week is $625 before April 1, 2019 and $700 after, which includes food for the entire program, camping, instruction, and all materials.
+Private indoor lodging is available for an additional $100.
 Transportation is not included.

 How to secure your space

 Register: Fill out the registration form.
 Please give yourself plenty of time to complete the application, because it cannot be saved until submitted.